 Television Games Created with PowerPoint

 Needless to say, I won’t be creating PowerPoint templates.
 You can find many terrific free downloads on the internet.
 Just a word of warning…..By now many of you know that you can open PowerPoint presentations in Google Slides.
 Be aware that many PowerPoint elements including sound, animations, and other properties will not work when you do this.
-The chances that these PowerPoint games will work in Google Slides is slim.
+The chances that these PowerPoint games will work in Google Slides are slim.

 - Rusnak Creative has a number of free PowerPoint game shows with all the bells and whistles to make the games look and sound like the original shows.
 Easy-to-edit features means you can add your own questions and puzzles.
 These links are direct links to the PowerPoints.
 If you prefer, you can check out the website here.

 - Lifewire has 14 PowerPoint game templates for teachers.
 Some of these are the same as Rusnake Creative.

 - This page from Mine Rescue contains links to dozens of ready-to-play PowerPoint presentations.